wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 A characteristics factor for authentication?

-Errors:
+Biometric Errors:
-   * A Type I error is false rejection rate (FRR).
+   * A Type I error is false rejection rate (FRR) increases with sensitivity
-   * A Type II error is false acceptance rate (FAR).
+   * A Type II error is false acceptance rate (FAR) reduces with sensitivity
    * Crossover error rate (CER) is the point at which FRR equals FAR.
    * Throughput rate is the rate at which users are authenticated.
    <br /><br />